nodeshift/nodejs-reference-architecture/healthchecks.md

 ### Frequency of checking

-Since probe states shouldn't change once the application is serving traffic, there is no need for agressive probe periods.
+Since probe states shouldn't change once the application is serving traffic, there is no need for aggressive probe periods.
 The initial delay for the liveness probe should be ample enough for application startup.
 If its too short, Kubernetes will keep terminating the container before it serves traffic.
 Since the only typical reason to not respond to a readiness probe once the application